• About

 Mugwana Jacob

-I am an aspiring international media journalist, a nominee of the Abryanz Style and Fashion Awards in 2014 and 2015, a social media strategist at Flash Uganda Media and an assistant editor there.
+I am a content creator, a nominee of the Abryanz Style and Fashion Awards in 2014 and 2015, a social media strategist at Flash Uganda Media and an assistant editor there.
 I also advise companies on how to enhance their presence on social media.
 WhatsApp +256781873083.

 Recommended For You